Nameless-Devs/echoboard/README.md

     - Connect with Google Tasks to assign and manage tasks related to problem-solving.
 </details>

 #

-**Conclusion**
-- EchoBoard aims to empower employees by providing a platform for sharing challenges, proposing solutions, and collaborating on problem-solving efforts.
-By embracing technology and open communication, EchoBoard has the potential to foster a culture of innovation and continuous improvement within your organisation.
-#

 ### Weekly Sprint result videos